cutting-edge-visionaries/CEV-Finance-and-Economics-Resources/README.md

 # AryavartaResources
-This is an exhaustive list of resources for CEV's Aryavarta from the world of Finance and Economics.
+This is a list of resources for CEV's Aryavarta from the world of Finance and Economics.
 We regularly update it to suit our daily discussions in Aryavarta.

 ## MOOCs